mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 ### Default Connection String Options

-As a second preprocessing step, a Client MUST also query the DNS server for TXT records on `{hostname}.{domainname}`.
+As a second preprocessing step, a Client MUST also query the DNS server for TXT records on `{subdomain}.{domainname}`.
 If available, a TXT record provides default connection string options.
 The maximum length of a TXT record string is 255 characters, but there can be multiple strings per TXT record.
 A Client MUST support multiple TXT record strings and concatenate them as if they were one single string in the order they are defined in each TXT record.
 The order of